rensbreur/Yvim/README.md

 * insert text before the cursor using `i` or after the cursor with `a`
 * navigate words using the `w` and `b` keys
 * move to the beginning or end of a line using `0` and `$`
+* enter visual mode using `v`

 When in `-- INSERT --` mode, use the escape key to go back to command mode.
 Any other key or key combination is sent through to Xcode.

+In `-- VISUAL --` mode, the same navigation controls as in the command mode are supported.